markdoc/docs/pages/docs/frontmatter.md

 ### Parse the frontmatter

-Parse the frontmatter attribute using your preferred format and pass it to your `variables` config.
+Parse the frontmatter attribute using your preferred format and pass it in the `variables` field of your [`config` object](/docs/config).

 ```js
 import yaml from 'js-yaml'; // or 'toml', etc.